milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Identifiers such as name, email address, password, payment details, postal address, and information about your Netflix account and/or Netflix profiles on your account (such as profile name and icon), and other online identifiers (such as in a Netflix game).
 We also collect IP addresses, identifiers from the devices you might use to connect (such as resettable device identifiers), cookie identifiers, and characteristics about the networks you use when you connect to our service.

-Additional categories of information listed in the California Customer Records statute (Cal.
-Civ.
-Code § 1798.80(e)) (“California Customer Records”) such as name, address, phone number, credit card or debit card number, and other payment details.
+Additional categories of information considered to be Customer Records (“Customer Records”) such as name, address, phone number, credit card or debit card number, and other payment details.

-Characteristics of protected classifications under California or federal law (“characteristics of protected classifications”) such as date of birth and gender.
+Characteristics of protected classifications under state or federal law (“characteristics of protected classifications”) such as date of birth and gender.

 Commercial information such as your purchase history and other products purchased or considered.

 Internet or other electronic network activity information (“internet activity information”) such as any information about your interactions with Netflix, our Service Providers, or Partners, including choices you have made when engaging with interactive titles, your Netflix game activity (such as gameplay, game use, saved game information, leaderboard status and availability status on Netflix games), or search queries on the Netflix service.
-We receive information provided by Advertising Companies (see definition above) such as information about your likely interests they have collected or inferred from your visits to other websites and apps to support Advertisements.
+We receive information provided by Advertising Companies (see definition above) such as information about your likely interests they have collected or inferred from your visits to other websites and apps to support advertisements.

 Geolocation data such as your general location based on your IP address (such as your city, state/province, and postal code).